redhat-openstack/openstack-puppet-modules/README.markdown

 ## Release Notes/Contributors

-See the [CHANGELOG](https://github.com/dfarrell07/puppet-opendaylight/blob/master/CHANGELOG) or our git tags for information about releases.
-See the git commit history for contributor information.
+See the [CHANGELOG](https://github.com/dfarrell07/puppet-opendaylight/blob/master/CHANGELOG) or our [git tags](https://github.com/dfarrell07/puppet-opendaylight/releases) for information about releases.
+See our [git commit history](https://github.com/dfarrell07/puppet-opendaylight/commits/master) for contributor information.